techGIAN/Search-Rescue-Simulation/README.md

 ## Other Notes
 1. You can set how big or small the area of search is.
 2. As you know, the initial positions of the boat and the radar are arbitrarily random.
+3. <b>Did You Know</b>: This is one my lab projects when I was in first year.
+Clearly, I was this amazed and proud of my project that I had to put it up here.

 ## License
 **MIT License** <br />